joshed-io/estelle-and-josh/site/content/gramat-guide/_index.md

 # 🔥

-# Avoid "Attire Fire"
+# Don't be "Attire Fire"

 Feel free to dress more casually than for Saturday if you'd like.
-It might be hot.
+The weather might be hot.

 This day starts earlier and goes longer.
 Please prioritize your comfort.

 ---